-ASU supports staff and faculty’s professional development through many different programs meant to support you at your current career level.
+ASU supports staff and faculty professional development through many programs that support you at your current career level.

 All ASU employees are eligible for up to 24 hours of professional development training each calendar year.
 Some of these development opportunities are offered by Leadership and Workforce Development.
 Some of those programs are:

-• Career EDGE – more than 14,000 online and in-person ASU and LinkedIn Learning courses.
-These include mandatory job training and professional development.
+- Workday Learning - ASU employees can access more than 14,000 online and in-person ASU and LinkedIn Learning courses via Workday Learning for mandatory job training and professional development.
+(Sign-in required with ASURITE)

-• Emerging Supervisor Pathway – a self-paced, semester-long training program for employees with little or no supervisor experience.
-Completion of the program equates to one year of supervisory experience for potential promotion opportunities at ASU.
+- Emerging Supervisor Pathway – a self-paced, semester-long training program for employees with little or no supervisor experience.
+Completing the program equates to one year of supervisory experience for potential promotion opportunities at ASU.

 Other resources

-• The Commission on the Status of Women: The mission of the ASU Commission on the Status of Women (CSW) is to identify and advocate for needed changes in the university environment in order to enhance opportunities for women and underrepresented groups.
+- The Commission on the Status of Women: The mission of the ASU Commission on the Status of Women (CSW) is to identify and advocate for needed changes in the university environment to enhance opportunities for women and underrepresented groups.

-• LinkedIn Learning, through Career EDGE, has Role Guides which allow you to explore foundational content and tools to help you understand, learn, and improve at the skills involved in trending industry roles such as People Manager, Operational Manager, Social Media Manager and more.
+- Workday Learning has Role Guides that allow you to explore foundational content and tools to help you understand, learn, and improve the skills involved in trending industry roles such as People Manager, Operational Manager, Social Media Manager, and more.